sonata-project/SonataMediaBundle/docs/reference/creating_a_provider_class.rst

 A provider class is always linked to a ``Filesystem`` and a ``CDN``.
 The filesystem abstraction uses the ``Gaufrette`` library.
 For now there is only 2 abstracted filesystem available: ``Local`` and ``FTP``.
-The ``CDN`` is used to generated the media asset public url.
+The ``CDN`` is used to generated the media asset public URL.

 By default the filesystem and the CDN use the local filesystem and the current server for the CDN.